-Charles Sennott is the founder, Chief Executive Officer and Editor of The GroundTruth Project.
+Charles Sennott is the founder and Editor-in-Chief of The GroundTruth Project.
 He is an award-winning correspondent, best-selling author and editor with 30 years of experience in international, national and local journalism.
 A leading social entrepreneur in new media, Sennott started GroundTruth in 2014 and in 2017 launched the non-profit organization's new, local reporting initiative, Report for America.

 Reporting on the front lines of wars and insurgencies in at least 20 countries, including the post 9-11 conflicts in Afghanistan and Iraq and the 2011 Arab Spring, Sennott began his career in local news covering cops, courts and municipal government.
 Sennott’s deep experience in reporting led him to dedicate himself to supporting and training the next generation of journalists to tell the most important stories of our time.
 Sennott is also the co-founder of GlobalPost, an acclaimed international news website.